 Note: Put more emphasis on how potential names feel when you say them out loud.
 What sounds intriguing?
-What invites more conversations?
+What invites a conversation?

 In coming up with names, try not to be too literal.
 Most descriptive names are hard to remember and even harder to trademark.
 Top-Shelf Wines is not a good name for a winery or liquor store.

 Similarly, avoid changing the standard spelling of the words just to get a .com URL.
 It’ll be confusing forever.
-Plus, there are so many new top-level domains coming onto the market that you can surely find an alternative.
+There are so many new top-level domains coming onto the market that you can surely find an alternative.